aisingapore/TagUI/docs/faq.rst

 How do I find the XPath of a web element?
 ---------------------------------------------
-In Chrome, right-click on the element, click Inspect, right-click on the highlighted HTML, then:
+In Chrome/Edge, right-click on the element, click Inspect, right-click on the highlighted HTML, then:

 .. image:: ./_static/find_xpath.png